Bohnenblust--Hille inequality for cyclic groups: The obstacle: a generalized maximum modulus principle

-In this section, we examine the difficulties of adapting the proof of the Bohnenblust--Hille inequalities for $\T^n$ and $\Omega_2^n$ in \cite{BPS,DMP} to $\Omega_N^n$ for $N>2$.
-We will see the obstacle of this argument in the \emph{polarization step}.
-Since we only aim to illustrate this proof scheme here, we will restrict ourselves to a subfamily of polynomials of degrees at most $d$ for simplicity and to avoid some technical issues which are not transparent in the full generality.
+In this section we briefly explain the difficulties of adapting the proof of the Bohnenblust--Hille inequalities for $\T^n$ and $\Omega_2^n$ in \cite{BPS,DMP} to $\Omega_K^n$ for $K>2$.
+We do find that retracing the old proof can yield interesting estimates (see \eqref{ineq:convex hull bh} below), but such estimates will not be used in our proof of Theorem \ref{thm:bh cyclic}.
+We therefore defer a lengthier discussion of the \cite{BPS,DMP} approach to Appendix \ref{sect:appendix}.